ronkesiel-create/-I2CS_Ex3/README.md

         if the ghosts are far enough from pacman: Returns to pink algorithm.

 from green state:

-        if the
+        if the pacman is touching a green dot: Runs the chase state.

+from chase state:

+        if the ghosts timer is close to running out: Returns to escape algorithm.